 For men the most secure option is a suit.
 For a festive event you should choose a dark suit, white shirt and a discreet tie.
 For a less conventional event you can choose a colored shirt and play a bit the tie selection.
 For women, cocktail dress usually includes about a knee-length dress, and on top of it, if necessary, clean jacket, bolero or scarf to protect your shoulders.

-One can usually wear a tail coat in Skinnarila only on the most dignified occasion, the annual academic ball of guilds and the student union.
-On these parties people can also wear the academic badges of honor the including the student union ribbon which announces of which organization the user proudly represents.
-The ribbon of LTKY has the colors on Karelia; edges are black with a red stripe in the middle.
+One can usually wear a tail coat in Skinnarila only on the most dignified occasions, the annual academic ball of guilds and the student union.
+In these parties people can also wear the academic badges of honor including the student union ribbon which announces which organization the user proudly represents.
+The ribbon of LTKY has the colors of Karelia; edges are black with a red stripe in the middle.